motherofmuses/motherofmuses.github.io/txt/03_anki.md

+From the perspective of an experimental psychologist every Anki session can be seen an experiment.
+Curiously, in this experiment the Anki user is both the investigator and participator.
+In the last 100 years psychology has developed a rich methodology knowledge.
+Most of this can be transferred for our case.
+This is a very short introduction to the most important terms and concepts.
+After that, we will methological soundly apply the theoretical findings from last chapter for creating good Anki cards.

 This is a minimalistic card template that is adaptable to many use cases.
 It is based on text clozes as they can be easily used in a Q&A-style as well.
 There are 4 fields: Text, Extra, More and Source.
 The Source-field can only be seen in the card browser and in order to save space the editing font can be set to 10px.

 <center><img src="fields.jpg" width="500"></center>